Skip to the main content.

 SIMPLIFIED TAX SYSTEM

-A country can eliminate the need for complex tax treaties and policies to tell which country must tax the income generated outside its borders.
-Thus, a company can more easily comply with tax regulations and reduce compliance costs.
+A territorial tax system eliminates the need for complex tax treaties and policies that determine which country must tax the income generated outside its borders.
+This simplification means that individuals and companies can more easily comply with tax regulations and reduce compliance costs, saving time and resources.

 PREVENTING DOUBLE TAXATION